Kammerlo/reeve-verifier/README.md

 This repository is currently just a Proof-of-concept.
 In the future it's possible to become more, but for now it's just a PoC .

-The idea of this repository is to provide a simple way and an example how to verify Reeve onChain data.
+The idea of this repository is to provide a simple way and an example how to verify [Reeve](https://reeve.technology) onChain data.
 Reeve is an application introduced from the Cardano Foundation to provide trust and transparency about financial data of organisations.
+The backend code of Reeve can be found here: [GitHub](https://github.com/cardano-foundation/cf-reeve-platform)

 This repository uses [Yaci Store](https://github.com/bloxbean/yaci-store) as a modular indexer.
 Since we are only interested in the metadata it is a perfect fit and we don't need to index everything from the blockchain.